Zeki Müren: Music career

 In 1950, while he was a university student, he took part at TRT Istanbul Radio's music competition and ranked number-one out of 186 contestants.
 On 1 January 1951, he had his first live performance on Istanbul Radio, which was praised by critics.
 During this performance, he was accompanied by musicians Hakkı Derman, Serif İçli, Şükrü Tunar, Refik Fersan and Necdet Gezen.
 Hamiyet Yüceses subsequently called the program and congratulated him on his performance.
 In those years, TRT Ankara Radio was the most listened radio in Anatolia, and Istanbul Radio could not be heard clearly from all parts of Anatolia.
 At the same week, the clarinetist Şükrü Tunar, took Müren to his own recording studio in Yeşilköy and he recorded his song "Muhabbet Kuşu" on phonograph record.
 Thanks to this record, Müren became known all over Anatolia.

 After the success of his first live performance and his first record, Müren began to perform different songs on Turkish radios.
 His radio programs went on air for 15 years, most of which included live performances.
 Müren subsequently focused on giving concerts and recording new songs.
 He had his first live concert on 26 May 1955.
 He would usually wear his self-designed clothes on stage.
 He brought various innovations such as dressing uniforms and using T podium.

 Together with Behiye Aksoy, he performed at Maksim Casino for 11 years.
 In 1976, he became the first Turkish artist to perform at the Royal Albert Hall in London.

 Throughout his career, Müren recorded 600 cassettes and phonograph records.
 His first song recorded on a phonograph was "Bir Muhabbet Kuşu" by Şükrü Tunar.
 With his song "Manolyam" in 1955, Müren became the first Turkish artist to receive a gold certification.
 In 1991, he was chosen as a State Artist.

 Other ventures

 In 1965, he published a poetry book called Bıldırcın Yağmuru (The Quail Rain), which contains nearly 100 poems.
-Among the poems featured in this book are Pembe Yağmurlar (Pink Rains), Bursa Sokağı (Bursa Street), İkinci Sadık Dost, Çim Makası, Son Kavga (Last Fight), Bu Bestecikler Sana, Alınyazım, Kazancı Yokuşu and Kendimi Arıyorum.
+Among the poems featured in this book are Pembe Yağmurlar (Pink Rains), Bursa Sokağı (Bursa Street), İkinci Sadık Dost, Çim Makası, Son Kavga (Last Fight), Bu Bestecikler Sana, Alınyazım, Kazancı Yokuşu and Kendimi Arıyorum.Zeki Müren started acting in the movie Beklenen Şarkı in 1953.
+After this movie, he acted in 18 more movies.
+In 1965, he played the leading role in the play Tea and Sempati, staged by Arena Theatre.